andiaz90/econ_website/content/publication/third_year_paper/index.md

 publication: ""
 publication_short: ""

-abstract: This paper examines how parent-child interactions and altruism affect college financial support and outcomes.
-I analyze how parents adjust their consumption levels when their children's wealth changes and how children's consumption shocks affect parent consumption.
-I use a dynastic overlapped generations model to explore how future transfers from parents to children influence college graduation rates.
-I find that parent transfers reduce the cost of attending college but also lower children's college returns as attending college decreases future parents' transfers.
-Parent altruism increases college graduation rates for low-ability children with wealthy parents, which can explain most of the college graduation gap between low-ability children with wealthy and poor parents.
-Understanding parent-child interactions and altruism is crucial for comprehending college investment decisions and outcomes.
+abstract: This paper studies how parent-child interactions and altruism impact college financial support and outcomes.
+It analyzes how parents adjust their consumption levels based on their children's income and how children's consumption shocks affect parent consumption.
+Using a dynastic overlapped generations model, the study explores how future transfers from parents to children influence college graduation rates.
+The findings show that parent transfers reduce the cost of attending college, but also lower children's college returns.
+Altruism increases graduation rates for low-ability children with wealthy parents and explains most of the graduation gap between low-ability children with wealthy and poor parents.

 # Summary.
 An optional shortened abstract.
 summary: